apache/jackrabbit-site/src/site/markdown/index.md

 #### October 7th, 2016: Apache Jackrabbit Oak 1.4.8 released
 Apache Jackrabbit Oak 1.4.8 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
-See the [downloads](downloads.html#oak1.4) page for more details.

 #### October 6th, 2016: Apache Jackrabbit Oak 1.0.34 released
 Jackrabbit Oak 1.0.34 is a patch release that contains fixes and improvements over the previous 1.0.x release.
-See the [downloads](downloads.html#oak1.0) page for more details.

 #### October 4th, 2016: Apache Jackrabbit Oak 1.5.11 released
 Jackrabbit Oak 1.5.11 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
-See the [downloads](downloads.html#oak1.5) page for more details.

 #### September 19th, 2016: Apache Jackrabbit Oak 1.5.10 released
 Jackrabbit Oak 1.5.10 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
-See the [downloads](downloads.html#oak1.5) page for more details.

 #### September 16th, 2016: Apache Jackrabbit Oak 1.2.19 released
 Jackrabbit Oak 1.2.19 is a patch release that contains fixes and